-The leaders of the nation’s four largest wireless carriers took to the stage here at CTIA Wireless 2012 to promote agendas ranging from an urgent need for more wireless spectrum to a need to rehabilitate the industry’s reputation among consumers.
+New Orleans - The leaders of the nation's four largest wireless carriers took to the stage here at CTIA Wireless 2012 to promote agendas ranging from an urgent need for more wireless spectrum to a need to rehabilitate the industry's reputation among consumers.

 During their shared keynote session, some of the executives also pointed to a need for carriers to offer creative services to consumers, not just fast network speeds.

-Innovation and industry growth are “at risk due to the spectrum shortage,” said Verizon Wireless president/CEO Dan Mead during the keynote session.
+Innovation and industry growth are "at risk due to the spectrum shortage," said Verizon Wireless president/CEO Dan Mead during a Tuesday afternoon keynote session.
 The Federal Communications Commission has forecast that wireless data demand would be 25 to 50 times greater in 2015 compared with 2010, and that if no more spectrum is made available to carriers in the near term, data demand would likely exceed capacity in 2014, Mead said.

 Because it would be "some years" before new spectrum would be ready for carriers to use, Verizon needs additional spectrum in some markets by 2013 and in other markets by 2015, Mead said.
 For that reason, Verizon is seeking to buy unused AWS-band spectrum from cable companies and is confident the government will approve the deal in midsummer, he said.

-For his part, T-Mobile USA president/ CEO Philipp Humm called the need for new spectrum “urgent” because it takes a while for the government to auction off spectrum and for carriers to put it to use.
-In 2009, he noted, T-Mobile smartphone customers used an average of 25MB of data per month, and in 2012 that jumped to 760MB per month.
+For his part, T-Mobile USA president/CEO Philipp Humm called the need for new spectrum "urgent" because it takes a while for the government to auction off spectrum and for carriers to put it to use.
+In 2009, he noted, T-Mobile smartphone customers used an average of 25MB of data per month, and in 2012, that jumped to 760MB per month.
 The main culprit is video, Humm said.
-Video accounts for about half of data usage on 4G networks, and “mainstream” consumers are just starting to become aware of video over cellular, he said.
+Video accounts for about half of data usage on 4G networks, and "mainstream" consumers are just starting to become aware of video over cellular, he said.